ChrisCoolman/Survival-Stocks/README.md

 Chris and Max

 Liscense:
-You must get permission from one of the creators to use :)
+You must get permission from one of the creators to copy it :)

+How to use

+copy the contents of proterwithplayer.pde into processing make a new processing tab called item and copy the contents of item.pde then go to sketch > import libraries > manage libraries > libraries and search for timer install the library named timer by guuilherme silveira by clicking the install button close out the current window and run the processing project

+CONTROLS

+w - uo
+a - left
+s - down
+d - right
+f - open menu
+g - collect item
+left mouse button - interact with menu

 Changelog